When Is The Right Time To Remortgage in Newcastle?

 If you’ve had your mortgage a long time, then you could be on a low Bank of England tracker deal.
 You may even be paying less than 1%.
 If this is the situation you find yourself in, you might be tempted to leave that mortgage where it is for now.
 However, your payments will increase if the base rate goes up, so make sure to keep an eye on that.

-This can be a good investment if you use the money wisely.
+It can be a good investment if you use the money wisely.
 Often, we see customers do this to facilitate building an extension or converting their loft.
 Both of which will add value to the house.

 You can borrow extra funds for most legal purposes, examples of this would be: